andreabradpitto/ARP-assignment/README.md

 1626960952632212 | Thu Jul 22 15:35:52 2021 | from G | value | -0.319868
 ```

-Where the first number is the the number of microseconds since the [Epoch](https://man7.org/linux/man-pages/man2/time.2.html), the second entry is the same data, but presented in a human-readable way (up to seconds precision), the third is the name of the process from which the data is coming from, the fourth is the type of information (*start*, *pause*, *token*), and the last one is the token value, if relevant (otherwise it is labeled as *undefined*).
+Where the first number is the the number of microseconds since the [Epoch](https://man7.org/linux/man-pages/man2/time.2.html), the second entry is the same data, but presented in a human-readable way (up to seconds precision), the third is the name of the process from which the data is coming from, the fourth is the type of information (*start*, *pause*, *value*), and the last one is the token value itself, if relevant (otherwise it is labeled as *undefined*).

 ### 6.4 - Input Terminal & Output Terminal